Ali-izadi-97/Multi-threading/README.txt

-	Cajo, the easiest way to accomplish distributed computing in Java - Java Code Geeks
+	Cajo, the easiest way for distributed computing in Java - Java Code Geeks (JCG)